AlexWorx/ALib-Class-Library/docs/pages/alib_mod_cli.md

 \I{###############################     3.
 Tutorial      ###########################################}
 \I{################################################################################################}
 # 3. Tutorial Sample # {#alib_cli_tut}
-Due to the usage of \ref alib_basecamp_resources "resourced strings", and even more due to the usage of \ref alib_enums_records "Resourced ALib Enum Records", to start a new project using the command line facilities of this module becomes more complex than one might think.<br>
+Due to the usage of \ref alib_mod_resources "resourced strings", and even more due to the usage of \ref alib_enums_records "Resourced ALib Enum Records", to start a new project using the command line facilities of this module becomes more complex than one might think.<br>